+- Assignment of school duties such as cleaning or picking up litter (this technique may be applied if the offense is related to school property damage).

+- Behavioral contracts.

+- Cooling-off time or "time-out."

+- Counseling by teachers, counselors, or administrative personnel.

+- Rewards for positive behavior.

+- Demerits.

+- Detention.

-- Assignment of school duties such as cleaning or picking up litter. - Behavioral contracts. - Cooling-off time or "time-out." - Counseling by teachers, counselors, or administrative personnel. - Rewards for positive behavior. - Demerits. - Detention. - Expulsion from IDEA, as specified in the expulsion section of the Code of Conduct. - Grade reductions for cheating, plagiarism, and as otherwise permitted by policy. - In-school suspension, as specified in the suspension section of the Code of Conduct. - Out-of-school suspension, as specified in the suspension section of the Code of Conduct. - Parent-teacher conferences. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by IDEA. - School-assessed and school-administered probation (final warning contracts). - Seating changes within the classroom. - Sending the student to the office or other assigned area. - Techniques or penalties identified in individual student organizations' extracurricular standards of behavior. - Temporary confiscation of items that disrupt the educational process. - Verbal correction, oral or written. - Withdrawal of privileges, such as participation in extracurricular activities, field trips, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Withdrawal or restriction of bus privileges. - Other strategies and consequences as determined by school officials, including, but not limited to, requests that parents/quardians "shadow" their children at school for a specified period of time.
+- Expulsion from IDEA, as specified in the expulsion section of the Code of Conduct.

+- Grade reductions for cheating, plagiarism, and as otherwise permitted by policy. - In-school suspension, as specified in the suspension section of the Code of Conduct. - Out-of-school suspension, as specified in the suspension section of the Code of Conduct. - Parent-teacher conferences. - Referral to an outside agency or legal authority for criminal prosecution in addition to disciplinary measures imposed by IDEA. - School-assessed and school-administered probation (final warning contracts). - Seating changes within the classroom. - Sending the student to the office or other assigned area. - Techniques or penalties identified in individual student organizations' extracurricular standards of behavior. - Temporary confiscation of items that disrupt the educational process. - Verbal correction, oral or written. - Withdrawal of privileges, such as participation in extracurricular activities, field trips, eligibility for seeking and holding honorary offices, or membership in school-sponsored clubs and organizations. - Withdrawal or restriction of bus privileges (this technique may be applied if the offense is bus or school-transportation related). - Other strategies and consequences as determined by school officials, including, but not limited to, requests that parents/guardians "shadow" their children at school for a specified period of time.